JessyMangat/cinesend-react/README.md

 The Details page currently does not handle an error from a bad url.
 When you navigate to it through the natural flow it fetches the data as expected.
 However if you manually visit a path like `/planets/4413` the api call will return a 404.
 Given more time I'd simply check the status of the fetch and display the appropriate error.

+Additionally there are currenly no tests provided for the application.
+A simple testing suite that covers important functionality is something I would have liked to include.

+Finally there are some instances of nested maps and other expensive computations that I would have liked to have optimized or memoized.
+Given the nature of the data fetching being paginated, the O(n²) complexity isn't too big of a deal since it'll be at most the number of columns * 10.

 ### Other Notes

 The starwars icons used were courtesy of Sherzod Mirzaakhmedov from dribbble.
 Check it out [here](https://dribbble.com/shots/3907212-Starwars-Icon-Set)